grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/keyboard/press.md

 ---
 title: 'press(key[, options])'
-description: 'Dispatches a `keydown` event followed by an `keyup` event.
+description: 'Dispatches a `keydown` event followed by a `keyup` event.
 This is useful for simulating pressing and releasing a key.'
 ---

 # press(key[, options])

-Dispatches a `keydown` event followed by an `keyup` event.
+Dispatches a `keydown` event followed by a `keyup` event.
 This is useful for simulating pressing and releasing a key.

 | Parameter     | Type   | Default | Description                                                     |
 | ------------- | ------ | ------- | --------------------------------------------------------------- |